nationalarchives/da-tre-github-actions/version-deployed/README.md

 ## Check if a version tag is eligible for release

-This action checks if a version bump should be all.
+This action checks if a version bump should be allowed.
 The logic is in the ```check_version.sh'''

 ## Usage
 ### Inputs